 - Have a satisfactory credit history.

-- For direct loans only, show sufficient farm management experience through education, training, or at least one year of farm experience (managing or operating) within the last five years.
+- For direct loans only, show sufficient farm management experience through education, training, or at least one year of farm experience (managing or operating); experience must have been within the last five years.

 - Be a U.S. citizen, non-citizen national, or legal resident alien.
 This includes Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and certain former Pacific Trust Territories.